groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/groupdocs-annotation-java-add-point-pdf/_index.md

 ```

 ### Annotations Appearing in Wrong Locations
 **Issue:** Your point appears nowhere near where you intended.
-**Solution:** Double-check your coordinate system.
+**Solution:** Double‑check your coordinate system.
 Different PDF viewers might show coordinates differently.
 Test with simple, known coordinates like (50, 50) first.

 ### Dependency Conflicts
 **Issue:** `NoSuchMethodError` or similar runtime exceptions.
 **Solution:** Check for conflicting versions of dependencies.
 GroupDocs.Annotation works best with specific versions of supporting libraries.

 ## Advanced Use Cases and Best Practices

 ### Smart Positioning Strategies

-Instead of hardcoding coordinates, consider these approaches for more robust applications:
+Instead of hard‑coding coordinates, consider these approaches for more robust applications:

 ```java
 // Calculate positions based on page dimensions